 A few days after Elyza Rose arrived, her eyes became irritated.
 We thought it was from dust blowing off the road so we put a flymask on her.
 One morning, I found her lower right eyelid torn and bleeding but it wasn’t bad enough for stitches.
 We treated it with triple antibiotic multiple times a day and we put a hard cup mask on her to prevent her from rubbing and causing more damage.
 The next morning, I found her with the left side of her face wet from that eye draining which indicated possible injury.
 I thought this odd because she’d been wearing the hard cup mask.
 Dr. Julia came out and stained both eyes and found a very small ulcer in the left eye.
 She defined a treatment plan and advised that she was going to go out of state for several days.
 The plan was for her to recheck Elyza’s eyes when she returned from her trip unless the eye got worse in which case we would call another vet.

-The next morning, I found Elyza’s left eye cloudy and there appeared to have blood in it.
+We checked both eyes daily and treated her left eye multiple times each day.
 We had already arranged for Dr. Cardona to come out that day to see Tinsel and Warrior and when he did, we asked him to examine Elyza’s eyes.
 He found her right eye to be ok – the torn lower lid had healed nicely.
-However, he found uveitis of the left eye.
-It was cloudy, unresponsive to manipulation, and the ulcer was worse so we adjusted her treatment plan.

 Dr. Cardona also did another round of bloodwork to see how Elyza was progressing with her immune system and other issues.
 We were very anxious to get these results back to see how they compared to the first set of blood work that was done on February 22nd.
 Well, we’ve gotten the results back and I’m very happy to report that things look much better and Elyza’s eye is healing nicely, too, which is a huge relief!